nlmuscanell/UCF-14-JAVASCRIPT/README.md

 # JavaScript and DOM Manipulation

-### Level 1: Automatic Table and Date Search (Required)
+### Automatic Table and Date Search

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+A basic HTML web page was created.
+A UFO dataset provided in the form of an array of JavaScript objects.
+I wrote code that appends a table to the web page and then adds new rows of data for each UFO sighting.I also used a date form and wrote JavaScript code that listened for events and searched through the `date/time` column to find rows that match user input.

-  * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.

-* Use a date form in your HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.

-### Level 2: Multiple Search Categories (Optional)
+### Multiple Search Categories

-* Complete all of Level 1 criteria.

-* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+I wrote JavaScript code that would add multiple `input` tags, and allows the user to set multiple filters (simultaneously) to search for UFO sightings.
+These filters included: date/time, city, state, country, and sighiting shape.

-  1. `date/time`
-  2. `city`
-  3. `state`
-  4. `country`
-  5. `shape`

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.